Two-star Army general suspended amid investigation into alleged mishandling of sexual assault cases

 Maj.
 Gen. Miyako Schanely, the two-star general in charge of the Army Reserve's 416th Theater Engineer Command, has been suspended amid an investigation into alleged mishandling of sexual assault and harassment allegations.

-An investigation by the Army into Schanley's command kicked off earlier this year after the Associated Press reported that at least two sexual assault complaints were investigated internally, in violation of Army regulations, instead of being referred to the Army Criminal Investigation Command.
+An investigation by the Army into Schanely's command kicked off earlier this year after the Associated Press reported that at least two sexual assault complaints were investigated internally, in violation of Army regulations, instead of being referred to the Army Criminal Investigation Command.

 According to documents provided to Task & Purpose, an internal investigation was opened to look Into a sexual assault allegation that was reported through a third-party, despite Army guidelines saying that if the chain of command is made aware of an alleged assault through a third party, “an official investigation will be initiated.”

 In another case, the commander of the 739th Engineer Company took no action after being told about a sexual assault by his executive officer.

 After the AP's initial report, Illinois Sens.
 Tammy Duckworth and Dick Durbin wrote to Army Secretary Ryan McCarthy requesting an investigation into the 416th.

 “We urge you to pursue a comprehensive review of the troubling charges brought to light by this article and provide clarity on any ongoing Army investigation into handling of sexual assault claims by the 416th,” the lawmakers wrote in January.